Kristinh21/design-history/app/posts/post-examples/2020-10-12-research-a-problem.md

 ---
 title: Research the problem (example)

-description: An earlier write-up of the problem/epic
+description: An early write-up of the problem/epic
 date: 2020-10-01
 related:
   items:
   - text: Example post from BAT
     href: https://bat-design-history.netlify.app/publish-teacher-training-courses/the-location-problem
+  - text: Link to Jira epic
+    href: #

 ---

 We know that .....
 A user might: